prometheus/docs/content/docs/tutorials/alerting_based_on_metrics.md

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=xaMXVrle98M" frameborder="0" allowfullscreen></iframe>

-Similarly Alertmanager can be configured with other recievers to notify when an alert is firing.
+Similarly Alertmanager can be configured with other receivers to notify when an alert is firing.